Prograda/Skybolt/docs/getting_started.md

 ## Obtaining Skybolt

-Skybolt can be obtained using one of the following methods:
+Skybolt can be obtained by either of these methods:

 * [Download a pre-built version](https://github.com/prograda/skybolt/releases) on supported operating systems
 * [Build from source](building_from_source.md)

-## Running the GUI Application
-The main Skybolt GUI application can be started by running the `SkyboltQtApp` executable from the `bin` folder.
+## Creating Applications with Skybolt
+The `src/SkyboltExamples` directory contains example applications demonstrating how to build your own projects using Skybolt libraries.

+## Using Python API
+Skybolt has a python API which allows the engine to be used outside the `SkyboltWidgetsApp` application.
+Refer to `src/SkyboltExamples/MinimalPython/MinimalPython.py` as an example.
+See also [Python API documentation](python_api/index.md).

 To explore example scenarios, navigate to the `/Scenarios` folder, where you will find pre-configured scenarios that demonstrate use cases of the application.